jordanpruett/viz_app/README.md

 # viz_app
 Dash app for exploring results of a text classification project on the US Novel Corpus 1880-2000 for the Textual Optics Lab.
+Full texts of 9,089 novels were represented as TF-IDF vectors, then those with a Library of Congress genre tag were used as training data to predict the genre of those without a tag.
+Classification used logistic regression on the top 10,000 words by document frequency.

-Displays genre predictions for each novel, confidence scores for predictions, and a t-sne projection of the underlying textual features, colored by genre.
+The app displays genre predictions for each novel, confidence scores for predictions, and a t-SNE projection of the underlying TF-IDF features, colored by Library of Congress genre.

 You can read a blog post about the project [here](https://textual-optics-lab.blogspot.com/2020/07/machine-learning-for-genre.html).